facebookresearch/EasyComDataset/README.md

 - Each bounding box contains:
    - `Participant_ID` as an integer for the participant ID number.
    - `x1` and `y1` indicating the top left corner of the bounding box.
-   - `x2` and `y2` indiciating the bottom right corner of the bounding box.
+   - `x2` and `y2` indicating the bottom right corner of the bounding box.

 ### Glasses Microphone Array Audio